wikid24/ffxiv_mmd_tools_helper/README.md

 https://user-images.githubusercontent.com/19479648/225210461-c10581d3-ff3d-4fb8-92d8-1bed41de3dac.mp4

-In this example below, increase the rigid body width/radius/size until it is just slightly larger than mesh using these tools (I'd use the 'Bulk Apply' tool in this case):
+In this example below, increase the rigid body width/radius/size until it is just slightly larger than mesh using these tools (I'd use the 'Bulk Apply' tool in this specific example):
 ![image](https://user-images.githubusercontent.com/19479648/225213419-a2e040ad-0db0-415f-bf95-663411398a9d.png)